ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/style-the-app.md

 }
 ```

 Notice the `.rating` class in the selector.
-This effectively scopes the styling to the Rating compoent since it is the only one with the `rating` class.
+This effectively scopes the styling to the Rating component since it is the only one with the `rating` class.
 Without such a convention, these styles would end up applying to _every_ `ion-icon` in the application.

 For most of our styling, we want a more global scope, but we would not put such styling in a component's CSS file like we did here.
 The reason is, that while it may actually apply globally it would be very difficult for developers to track and find.
 Rather, the best practice is to: